 Pretend play gives children the chance to interact with others.
 They model social skills they see in the world during pretend play.
 Plus, they must also solve disagreements such as who plays which role, sharing toys and props, etc.

 During early childhood, children must build their attention span slowly.
-Pretend play gives kids the opportunity to practice building their concentration.
+Imaginative toddler play gives kids the opportunity to practice building their concentration.